smdyaseen/mybptest/README.md

 Task "Docker Compose Micro Service Build" calls Dockerfile to build container from image and runs docker-compose to bring Nginx Service up as micro service.

 To test the nginx setup, access the page at port 8080.

+test_deploy.sh bash script to the nginx host and service status